ShahidYousuf/ShahidYousuf/README.md

 Building software solutions since 2018 — from backend systems and distributed architecture to AWS cloud infrastructure and AI-powered products.

-Based in **Srinagar, Kashmir** 🇮🇳 | Passionate about building scalable systems and exploring new technologies

 ---

 ## 💼 Professional Experience